 If you’re unsure of the differences don’t worry you’re not alone.
 I’ve even seen retailers mislabel them.
 But after reading this article you should be able to tell them apart fairly easily.

 I can’t say I’m a tea expert but I have lived in Japan for 17 years and collect cast iron.
 I have also visited Japanese cast iron foundries in Iwate which is famous for making cast iron products called Nanbu Tekki or Nambu Tekkei depending on translation.
 So hopefully I can pass on some knowledge about cast iron kettles and teapots.
-For sure, using cast iron makes your tea and taste great but they also look beautiful.
+I think using cast iron makes your tea and taste great and they also look beautiful.
 If you want to learn how to use your teapot then click the link to read the step by step guide.

 What’s the difference between a teapot and a kettle?

 Let’s start with cast iron kettles or tetsubin in Japanese

 Japanese kettles are for boiling water.
 They are much larger than cast iron teapots and lack the enamel interior which teapots have.
 Since a cast iron kettle doesn’t have enamel, it might be okay to use it on a heat source such a fireplace.
 Although I’d recommend you check with the retailer.
 Just to be on the safe side.

 Japanese cast iron kettles are usually a dull grey to whitish color inside.
 This is the natural colour of raw iron without any lacquer.

 Traditional Japanese kettles

 Early Japanese tea kettles were very heavy pots and much larger than the ones you are likely to see today.
 Back then the Japanese used an indoor hearth called an Iori.
 A tetsubin hanging over an Iori would have been a common feature in Japanese homes.
 The Iori was used to cook and a way to warm their homes.